muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Semantics.md

 possrep may correspond to exactly 1 data type, or to multiple data types, or multiple possreps may correspond to 1 data type.

-This document avoids defining any relationship between these possreps, and officially leaves it up to each external data model used with MUON to define for itself whether any two given possreps are *conjoined* (have any values in common) or *disjoint* (have no values in common).
-For example, some external data models may consider **Integer** to correspond to a *subtype* of what **Fraction** corresponds to (`42` is a member of both) while others may consider the two possreps to be disjoint (`42` and `42.0` do not compare as equal).
-The sole exceptions are that the (not listed above) **Any** and **None** possreps explicitly correspond to a *supertype* or *subtype* respectively of what every other possrep corresponds to, regardless of the data model, for what that's worth.
+This document largely avoids defining any relationship between these possreps, and officially leaves it up to each external data model used with MUON to define for itself whether any two given possreps are *conjoined* (have any values in common) or *disjoint* (have no values in common).
+For example, some external data models may consider **Integer** to correspond to a *subtype* of what **Fraction** corresponds to (`42` is a member of both) while others may consider the two possreps to be disjoint (`42` and `42.0` are not the same value).
+The sole exceptions are that the **Any** and **None** possreps explicitly correspond to a *supertype* or *subtype* respectively of what every other possrep corresponds to, regardless of the data model, for what that's worth.